Best Affordable Places to Live in West Virginia in 2025

 Photo credit: iStock/Eifel Kreutz

-You can’t miss Fayetteville if you want to be near the water, as it’s not too far from New River Gorge National Park & Preserve.
+You can’t miss Fayetteville if you want to be near the water, as it’s not too far from New River Gorge National Park and Preserve.
 The park features the New River Gorge Bridge, which is right next to Fayetteville.
 It crosses the New River into Lansing.
-Activities in or near the river and state park include white water rafting, ziplining, and ATV tours.
+Activities in or near the river and state park include white-water rafting, ziplining, and ATV tours.
+Beyond outdoor adventures, the town has plenty of shops, restaurants, and bars to keep residents entertained.

 The Takeaway

-West Virginia is known for many things — not only the Appalachian Mountains and its history with coal mining, but also its low cost of living.
-West Virginia has a large number of affordable cities, as well as being a prime place to explore the outdoors.
-People moving to West Virginia can likely find a nice place to live with an affordable price tag.
-Plus, there is always something to do, making West Virginia worth considering as you look for great places to live.
+West Virginia is known for many things — not only the Appalachian Mountains and its coal-mining history, but also its low cost of living.
+In fact, it was recently rated the most affordable state in the U.S. West Virginia has a large number of cities and towns to call home, as well as being a prime place to explore the outdoors.
+People moving to West Virginia can likely find an affordable home plus a satisfying quality of life.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.